 To understand the role of an environmental activist, we need to understand who this person is.
 First of all, we rely on our environment for survival.
 In this light, environmentalism is crucial to protecting and preserving our natural world.
 It addresses issues like climate change and the climate crisis and seeks to preserve natural spaces.

 To understand this better, we can examine the efforts of environmental leaders and sustainability advocates.
-Environmentalists take it upon themselves to create public awareness on environmental conservation, wildlife management, and the natural world.
+Environmentalists take it upon themselves to create public awareness of environmental conservation, wildlife management, and the natural world.

 They come from various backgrounds yet share a common goal to reduce the human impact on the earth.
 ThEnvironmentalists encourage sustainable environmental practices through research, activism, exploring, and writing.
-From those gone and still living, people around the world continue to feel their impact.
+From those gone and still living, people worldwide continue to feel their impact.

 This article highlights some of the most famous environmentalists at the forefront of the conservation movement.
 They seek to protect areas like plant life, animal welfare, and sustainable living worldwide.

-We understand the impact of social media influencers in shaping people’s views.
-Similarly, environmentalists shape views, behaviors and also influence policies.
+We understand the impact of social media influencers in shaping people's views.
+Similarly, environmentalists shape opinions and behaviors and also influence policies.
 They do this through activities like creating awareness, educating, and sensitizing.
 Many of them are crucial to the modern environmental movement through their contributions.